Rocholl/ObesidadFullStack/README.md

 Here we will see about the data model
 ### Introducion
  In the database we have 6 tables:
- * usuario: idUsuario as primary key, user, password, name, lastname, idCentro refers to the id of the Centro table.
+ * usuario: idUsuarios as primary key, user, password, name, lastname, idCentro refers to the id of the Centro table.
- * centro:idCentro as primary key, name, postal_code, lat, long, idMunicipio refers to the id of the Municipiotable.
+ * centro:idCentro as primary key, name, postal_code, lat, long, idDistrito refers to the id of the Distrito table.
- * health:idHealth as primary key,  fat_dought, viceral_mass, height, weight, age, idCentro refers to the id of the Centro table and idCurso refers to the id of the Curso table.
+ * health:idHealths as primary key, age, sex,num_lista, idCentro refers to the id of the Centro table and idCurso refers to the id of the Curso table.
+ * healt_extend: id as primary key ,date,peso,percent_Grasa,percent_Hidratacion,peso_Muscular,peso_Muscular,masa_Muscular,peso_Oseo,kilocalorias,edad_Metabolica,altura,masa_Viseral,perimetro_Abdominal,actividad_Fisica,idHealt refers to Health.
  * municipio: idMunicipio as primary key, name, island.
+ * distrito: idDistrito as primary key , name
- * class: idCurso as primary key, name, letter.
+ * class: idCurso as primary key, name.
  * user_class:idUsuario and idCurso.

 ### Relations
 #### one to many
  - a usuario has a centro and a centro has many usuario.
- -  a centro has a municipìo and a municipio has many centro
+ -  a centro has a district and a district has many centro
  - a health has a centro and a centro has many health
  - a health has a curso and a curso has many health